 Ms. Constantinides is an ACS Athens Alumnus (class of '79) and returned to ACS Athens as a Middle School Physical Education teacher in 1986.
 She holds the position of Athletic Director since 1998.

 Ms. Constantinides was the event manager in a number of International Sports projects, such as the McDonalds Classic in Paris, the NBA Jam Tour in Greece, the NBA 3 x 3 tour in Greece.
 In addition, she has worked in the Sydney 2000 Olympics, was the Venue and Competition Manager for Softball in the Athens 2004 Olympics, and was the appointed Technical Delegate for Softball in the 2008 Beijing Olympics, as well as the venue and sports manager for the Special Olympics that took place in Athens in July 2011.
 She was the Assistant Technical Delegate of the World Summer Special Olympic Games of 2015 in the sport of softball.

-She was a member of the ISST Executive Board from 2006-09, a member of the International Softball Federation Executive Board from 2008-09, is presently on the Executive Board of the SCIS Conference (Sports Council of International Schools), and is the recipient of the “Women and Sport” Award by the International Olympic Committee.
+She was a member of the ISST Executive Board from 2006-09, a member of the International Softball Federation Executive Board from 2008-09, is presently the Vice-Chair of the ISAA conference (International Schools Athletics Association), and is the recipient of the “Women and Sport” Award by the International Olympic Committee.

 Kakaris, Steve, Director of Finance and Operations

 Steve Kakaris started employment at ACS Athens in 2002 as Business Manager.
-Currently holds the position of Director of Finance, Human Resources and Facilities.
+Currently holds the position of Director of Finance and Facilities.

 His business career started in USA, where he worked for 21 years at different companies in the private sector.
 His experience was in the areas of public accounting, manufacturing and financial management.